lux-org/lux/doc/source/guide/FAQ.rst

 How do I access all of the current recommendations shown in my widget?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-  The recommendations for Lux can be accessed via the :code:`recommendation` property of the dataframe (e.g., df.recommendation).
+  The recommendations for Lux can be accessed via the :code:`recommendation` property of the dataframe (e.g., :code:`df.recommendation`).

 How do I set the Lux widgets to show up on default?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
   By default, we show the Pandas display and users can use the toggle button to switch to the Lux display.
-The `default_display` property allows users to change the setting so that the Lux widget is set as the default view for future operations on the specified dataframe:
+The :code:`default_display` property allows users to change the setting so that the Lux widget is set as the default view for future operations:

     .. code-block:: python

-        df.config.default_display = "lux"
+        lux.config.default_display = "lux"

   To switch back to Pandas as the default display:

     .. code-block:: python

-        df.config.default_display = "pandas"
+        lux.config.default_display = "pandas"

 I want to change the opacity of my chart, add title, change chart font size, etc. How do I modify chart settings?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-  To add custom plot settings to the recommendations, you can set the global :code:`plot_config` property.
+  To add custom plot settings to the recommendations, you can set the :code:`lux.config.plot_config` property.
 See `this tutorial <https://lux-api.readthedocs.io/en/latest/source/guide/style.html>`__ on how to configure chart properties.
 Lux currently only support chart modifications in Altair.

 How do I change aggregation functions, binning, or axis channels to non-default values?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
   To change the aggregation function to be something that is not average or set an attribute to display on the x-axis instead of y-axis, you can override the default values in the :code:`lux.Clause` specification.
-  To override automatically inferred properties, you can specify additional arguements inside `lux.Clause` to set the value of the Clause properties.
+  To override automatically inferred properties, you can specify additional arguements inside :py:class:`lux.vis.Clause` to set the value of the Clause properties.
 See `this page <https://lux-api.readthedocs.io/en/latest/source/guide/intent.html#adding-constraints>`__ for more details.

 I want to look at the default recommendations that were recommended to me, how can I get the dataframe to display those?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""